Air Medical Crew

 STARS Clinical educators work with STARS Academy students during a simulation session during the 2025 STARS Academy intake.

-STARS partners with the University of Calgary to offer the STARS Critical Care and Transport Medicine Academy certificate course through the Continuing Medical Education Department.
+STARS partners with the University of Calgary to offer the Werklund STARS Academy for Critical Care Transport Medicine Education certificate course through the Continuing Medical Education Department.
 The 21-week course covers the fundamentals of critical care and transport medicine and is designed for rural and urban registered nurses, paramedics (ground and fixed-wing) and physicians who wish to expand their knowledge and skills when caring for the critically ill and/or injured patients.

 STARS Air Medical Crew members Chris Fay and Kevin Easton work together on a human patient simulator during a simulation competition exercise at the 2024 Association of Air Medical Services Sim Cup.
 Judges are present rating their performance.